elianamusser/exploration/doc/ErrorHandling.md

 - no given starting room

 **Other Errors**
+- no given starting room
+- ending input stream without entering any connections - (should this be an error?
 - exceeding a max number of rooms & connections (100?)

 # Implementation

+Console:
 > Enter name of starting room:
 > Enter room connections.
 Type "done" or "finish" to end the inputs.
+Type "cancel" to stop the program.

 For robustness:
-- if an input error is encountered, print an error message to notify the user, and do not modify the map
+- if an input or logical error is encountered, print a relevant error message to notify the user, and do not modify the map
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NzY1NjQ2OTBdfQ==
+eyJoaXN0b3J5IjpbNzIyMDU2NjUyXX0=
 -->